 Justin Langlois, An incomplete glossary of sustenance, AKA artist-run, 2017 (PAVED Arts billboard: We are the River by Susan Shantz and Barbara Reimer)

-Justin Langlois (Lead Artist, Vancouver) with Alana Bartol (Calgary), Lisa Hirmer (Guelph), Vanessa Kwan (Vancouver), Michael Peterson (Saskatoon), Marcel Petit (Saskatoon), Janelle Pewapsconias (Saskatoon), Holly Schmidt (Vancouver) and Jordan Schwab (Saskatoon)
+Justin Langlois (Lead Artist, Vancouver) with Kris Alvarez (Regina), Alana Bartol (Calgary), Cate Francis (Saskatoon), Vanessa Kwan (Vancouver), Michael Peterson (Saskatoon), Marcel Petit (Saskatoon), Janelle Pewapsconias (Saskatoon), Holly Schmidt (Vancouver), Jordan Schwab (Saskatoon) and Kevin Wesaquate (Saskatoon).

 September 2017 to June 2019